RoastedGoat/RoastedGoat/README.md

 # Hello!

-I am a developer that uses
+I am a developer that uses/
-  Python
+  Python/
-  HTML
+  HTML/
-  CSS
+  CSS/